Build Confidence by Building Competence

 Power Without Apology

-Many professionals—especially those who are conscientious, emotionally intelligent, and relationally attuned—learn early that confidence carries social risk.
-Being powerful, visible, or certain can trig...
+Many professionals — especially those who are conscientious, emotionally intelligent, and relationally attuned — learn early that confidence carries social risk.
+Being powerful, visible, or certain can trigger subtle forms of rejection.
+It may invite envy, criticism, or withdrawal from others.
+There...

 Continue Reading...